ekeneolise77-oss/churn_prediction/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For questions or collaboration, reach out to [ekene]
+For questions or collaboration, reach out to oliseekene561@gmail.com